Victims of Crime and Leniency

 We are here to help you.

-The event will be held at the Attorney General's Office in Montgomery at the corner of Dexter Avenue and Bainbridge Street.
+The State Vigil will be held on April 11, 2025, at the Attorney General's Office located at the corner of Dexter Avenue & Bainbridge Street starting at 6:00 pm with the program beginning at 7:00 pm.

-The 1st Annual Voices For Victims 5K will be held on June 22, 2024.
-The event will be held in Montgomery where the grassroots movement for crime victims' rights began in Alabama.
-Participants will start the race on Washington Avenue In front of the Alabama State Capital and follow Dexter Avenue to the River Walk and historic Montgomery ending at the Avenue of Flags.
+The Inagural Voices For Victims 5K was held held on September 7, 2024.
+The event was held in Montgomery where the grassroots movement for crime victims' rights began in Alabama.
+Participants started the race on Washington Avenue In front of the Alabama State Capital and followed Dexter Avenue to the River Walk and historic Montgomery ending at the Avenue of Flags.

 CALL TO ACTION!